Get cover to suit your budget and lifestyle.

 Globally, 80,000 children have their lives cut short by cancer each year, and more research is needed to reduce this statistic.

 Cancer is the single greatest cause of death from disease in Australian children, with 1 in every 500 kids developing some type of cancer before the age of 15.
 These frightening statistics are what motivate groups such as Redkite, The Kids’ Cancer Project and The Childhood Cancer Association to redouble their efforts every year to raise money to support these children and their families and to fund vital research into cures for childhood cancers.

 Childhood Cancer Awareness Month was first declared by former US President Barack Obama in 2010.
 Since then, cancer organisations all around the world have used this awareness month to put the spotlight on children's cancer and highlight the need for improved diagnosis, treatment and outcomes.

-Every year in September, charities around the globe honour Childhood Cancer Awareness Month to raise awareness and critical funds for childhood cancer.
+In September 2020, charities around the globe honour Childhood Cancer Awareness Month by raising awareness and critical funds for childhood cancer.
 In the US, these groups include the American Childhood Cancer Organisation and the American Children’s Cancer Foundation, while here in Australia participants include the Children’s Cancer Foundation and the Childhood Cancer Association.

 What is Childhood Cancer Awareness Month?

 The objective of Childhood Cancer Awareness Month is to raise awareness of the types of cancers that primarily affect children, as well as to help raise funds for research and family support.